mmalik17/DE_Zoomcamp_2026/module-05-bruin/homework_answer.md

 d. name: accepted_values, value: [not_null] <br>

 ### Answer :
+To create requirement as there is no null valye, we need to define the asset as following: name : not_null, so the answer is (b)

 # Question 6
 Lineage and Dependencies.
 After building your pipeline, you want to visualize the dependency graph between assets.
 Which Bruin command should you use?
 (1 point) <br>